jboss-developer/jboss-eap-quickstarts/forge-from-scratch/README.md

 Author: Lincoln Baxter, Matej Briskar
 Level: Intermediate
 Technologies: Forge
-Summary: The `forge-from-scratch` quickstart demonstrates how *JBoss Forge 2* can generate a Java EE (JPA, EJB, JAX-RS, JSF) web-enabled database application.
+Summary: The `forge-from-scratch` quickstart demonstrates how *JBoss Forge* can generate a Java EE (JPA, EJB, JAX-RS, JSF) web-enabled database application.
 Target Product: JBoss EAP
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `forge-from-scratch` quickstart demonstrates how to create a fully **Java EE compliant** project using **JBoss Forge 2** and **Red Hat JBoss Developer Studio 9** or later and deploy it to **Red Hat JBoss Enterprise Application Platform 7** or later.
+The `forge-from-scratch` quickstart demonstrates how to create a fully **Java EE compliant** project using **JBoss Forge** and **Red Hat JBoss Developer Studio 9** or later and deploy it to **Red Hat JBoss Enterprise Application Platform 7** or later.

 Once generated, the sample project will be a standard Maven 3, Java Web project with **JPA, EJB, CDI, JSF** with complete **JAX-RS** endpoints for all data Entities.
 It will also provide views to Create, Read, Update, and Delete records.